The English Cities Fund partners with St Helen’s Saints’ Inclusive Cheer programme

 We’re delighted to be partnering with St Helens R.F.C’s Saints Community Development Foundation to support inclusive cheerleading opportunities for people with disabilities.

-Our English Cities Fund (ECF) partnership, with Legal & General and Homes England, will be sponsoring the Saints’ Inclusive Cheer group, one of their fastest-growing cheerleading classes, for the next two years.
+Our ECF partnership, with Legal & General and Homes England, will be sponsoring the Saints’ Inclusive Cheer group, one of their fastest-growing cheerleading classes, for the next two years.

 With the club’s Saints Angels cheerleading group continuing to expand and grow, the launch of Inclusive Cheer group last year allowed a group of cheerleaders to deliver and introduce new members to cheerleading.